-The Nevada Division of Environmental Protection, Bureau of Federal Facilities (NDEP) has reviewed the U. S. Department of Energy, Office of Legacy Management's Draft 2013 Groundwater Monitoring Report for Corrective Action Unit (CAU) 443: Project CNTA Area - Subsurface, (Report) received on March 12, 2014.
-While this letter serves as a Notice of Completion for the March 14, 2014 Milestone Deadline for the "Draft 2013 Monitoring Report," the NDEP has the following comments on the Report which should be addressed in the Final version of the Report:
+The Nevada Division of Environmental Protection, Bureau of Federal Facilities (NDEP) has reviewed the U. S. Department of Energy, Office of Legacy Management's Draft 2014 Groundwater Monitoring Report Central Nevada Test Area Subsurface CAU 443 received on March 9, 2015.
+While this letter serves as a Notice of Completion for the March 16, 2015 Milestone Deadline for the "Draft 2014 Monitoring Report," the NDEP has the following comments on the Report which should be addressed in the Final version: